 Since the evidence base for the benefits of the arts is continually developing and evolving, our investigations in this area have been fairly expansive.
 We began by grounding our work in the concept of wellbeing – an emerging, interdisciplinary field of study in the social sciences centering on a holistic definition of individual and societal health – to look at the impact of the arts across multiple dimensions of human life.
 We wanted to better understand how other sectors define and measure wellbeing and quality of life, and how arts and culture might fit into these existing frameworks.
 This foundational investigation led to a subsequent inquiry into the following questions:

-- Does the majority of available evidence support each claim?
+- To what extent does the available evidence support each claim?

-- How strong is the quality of evidence?
+- How strong is the quality of the available evidence?

 What We Know

-Our subsequent review of research into arts and wellbeing – focusing on the benefits of the arts on a range of different wellbeing impact areas – fits into four broad areas of impact: physical and mental health, education and personal development, economic vitality, and social cohesion.
+Our review of the evidence tying together arts participation and wellbeing identified four broad areas of impact: physical and mental health, education and personal development, economic vitality, and social cohesion.
 Following is a list of benefits claimed for arts participation across these areas, categorized based on the strength of the evidence backing those claims.

 We are highly confident that: